gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ```

 > [!TIP]
-> Once created you can extract the whole subject of the workload identity and edit the create Role's trust replationship configuration to also include the workload identity's id.
+> Once created you can extract the whole subject of the workload identity and edit the created Role's trust relationship configuration to also include the workload identity's id.
 > Obtain the complete `sub` by running the following:
 >
 > ```bash